St Matthew's Church, Chapel Allerton: History

-The church was built between 1897 and 1898 to a design by George Frederick Bodley. replacing an earlier smaller church.
-The church was built by Stephens and Baslow of Bristol with glass by Burlison and Grylls.
+The church was built between 1897 and 1898 to a design by George Frederick Bodley, replacing an earlier smaller church.
+It was built by Stephens and Baslow of Bristol, with glass by Burlison and Grylls.
 By 1935 the former church had fallen into a state of disrepair and was demolished.

 Architectural style

 Exterior

 The church is of Bath stone and Ancaster stone ashlar.
-The church has narrow buttresses and a crenellated tower with clock.
+The church has narrow buttresses and a crenellated tower with a clock.

 Interior

-The church has three light windown set in recesses with quatrefoils.
+The church has three light windows set in recesses with quatrefoils.
 The floor is stone flagged and the nave ceiling wooden tunnel-vaulted.
-There is an organ situated on a mezzanine level at the east end of the north aisle.
-There is a reredos of carved and gilded wood.
+There is an organ on a mezzanine level at the east end of the north aisle.
+The reredos is carved and gilded wood.